guopei/PAIRS/README.md

 This repositaty contains the code and trained models for our WACV 2019 paper: "Aligned to the Object, not to the Image: A Unified Pose-aligned Representation for Fine-grained Recognition".
 It contains three major parts: 1. pose estimation network, 2. patch feature extractors, and 3. classification network.
 The later two parts are in the process of final cleaning and will be available soon.

+*Note this repo is still being upadted so some inconsistency should exist.
+I'll try fix those ASAP.*

 ## Pose Estimation Network

 We have two sub-modules for pose estimation frametwork.
 One is written in Torch (Lua) with ResNet-50 as back-bone network.
 The other is written in Pytorch (Python) with ResNet-34 as back-bone network.